How can I check the accuracy of a simulation?

 I do not have HARLEM, can I still run SDA to calculate electron transfer rates ?

 HARLEM is no longer used with SDA and the PATHWAYS plugin for VMD should be used instead (see the Cytochrome f - Plastocyanin example).
 This has the advantage that it is available for more computer platforms.
-Alternatively, you might use a simpler description of electron transfer: in some cases, good estimates can be obtained by simply giving the electron donor and acceptor as reaction atom pairs for SDA association rate calculations.

 Is there a general procedure for the preparation of input files for an SDA simulation?